 While as a weakness in his agnosticism, Ehrman’s presentation demonstrates a strength for evangelical Christians to address critical scholarship.
 Secular scholarship approaches Jesus’s death, stops, jumps over the empty tomb accounts, and then continues on the other side where disciples experience Jesus risen from the dead and proclaim Jesus’s resurrection so that the church grows upon this teaching.
 Ehrman finds that Jesus was buried quickly and that there may not have been an empty tomb (292, 298).
 In his text “How Jesus Became God,” Ehrman perceived that Jesus’s burial in a tomb was historically improbable.
 Despite Jesus’s burial in a tomb, Ehrman affirms that Jesus’s closest followers believed that Jesus rose from the dead and that the church began because of a belief in Jesus’s resurrection (297–98).
 However, Ehrman could have expanded on these experiences.

 Overall, Ehrman’s textbook may crush a new Christian’s faith as this textbook is taught throughout secular universities in the United States.
 However, in the right setting, this is a useful work for presenting the skeptical use of the historical-critical method.
-Christian evangelists, apologists, and scholars can remain aware of such scholarship and find such positions useful for demonstrating the truth upon the minimal facts that skeptics admit.
-Critical scholars do admit minimal facts about Jesus’s resurrection including that various groups of people experienced Jesus’s resurrection from the dead, and most critical scholars like Ehrman leave this event unexplained.
+Christian evangelists, apologists, and scholars can remain aware of such scholarship and find such positions useful for demonstrating the truth upon the minimal facts that critical scholars admit.
+Secular historians do admit minimal facts about Jesus’s resurrection including that various groups of people experienced Jesus’s resurrection from the dead, but most critical scholars like Ehrman leave this event unexplained.

 Bart D. Ehrman is the James A. Gray Distinguished Professor at the University of North Carolina of Chapel Hill.
 He works as a part of the faculty in the Department of Religious Studies.
 Ehrman has an M.Div. and a Ph.D. from Princeton Theological Seminary.
 His research focuses on early Christianity from Jesus unto Constantine.
 Ehrman’s research in his first twenty years focused upon textual criticism.
 His recent research concerns early Christian writings including apocrypha and pseudepigrapha in the second and third century (Ehrman, “Bart D. Ehrman” <http://religion.unc.edu/_people/full-time-faculty/ehrman/>).